 Teens Face Criminal Record and Jail

-As an attendee at a party with underage drinking, a teen could be charged with an MIP.
+As an attendee at a party with underage drinking, a teen could be charged with a MIP.
 In the state of Georgia, any person under the age of 21 who is caught drinking, in possession of alcohol (including possession by consumption), or even attempting to purchase alcohol can be arrested for MIP or given a ticket.
 In some areas, a police officer can arrest a minor with only probable cause of suspected drinking.

-An MIP charge is a misdemeanor in Georgia.
-For a first offense of minor in possession of alcohol, the maximum penalty is a fine of $300 plus surcharges and up to six months in jail.
+A MIP charge is a misdemeanor in Georgia.
+For the first offense of minor in possession of alcohol, the maximum penalty is a fine of $300 plus surcharges and up to six months in jail.
 Subsequent convictions, or charges of either furnishing alcohol to someone under 21 or attempting to purchase alcohol while under 21, can carry penalties up to $1,000 in fines and up to 12 months in jail.
 A conviction also means a criminal record and can affect school records as well.